Fasping/terminal-web-portfolio/README.md

 - **Navigation:** Easily navigate between previous and next commands using arrow keys.
 - **Command History:** Access your command history for quick reference and reuse.
 - **PWA and Offline Support:** Enjoy the benefits of a Progressive Web App, including offline functionality.
-- **Testing:** Thoroughly tested using Vitest and React Testing Library to ensure reliability.
+- **Testing:** Thoroughly tested using Vitest to ensure reliability.

 ## Tech Stack